chetan6780/Complete-Preparation/Leetcode/695_maxAreaOfIsland.md

 ### DFS - Recursive

-- For each cell we check, if it is 1,then we call a bfs on it
+- For each cell we check, if it is 1,then we call a Dfs on it

 - **DFS Function:**